Coupled gas and bubble dynamics at the solidification front: Results and discussion

 Therefore, for the other three velocities examined, it is inferred that the rate of solidification has an insignificant impact on the critical concentration required for bubble nucleation.
-Analysis of the entire set of experimental data leads to the estimation of an average value $C^* = 8.4 \pm 3.1g/L$, which exceeds the carbon dioxide solubility limit in water at 25$^{\circ}$C by approximately 5 to 6 times, and approaches 3 times the solubility limit at 0$^{\circ}$C.
+Analysis of the entire set of experimental data leads to the estimation of an average value $C_n^* = 8.4 \pm 3.1~g/L$, which exceeds the carbon dioxide solubility limit in water at 25~$^{\circ}$C by approximately 5 to 6 times, and approaches 3 times the solubility limit at 0~$^{\circ}$C.

-Under our experimental conditions, a portion of the bubble population nucleates heterogeneously at the solidification front.
-Following nucleation, the majority of these bubbles expand prior to being eventually engulfed by the front.
-As a result, a significant fraction of the gas that segregates at the solidification front is consumed through both the heterogeneous nucleation of bubbles and their subsequent growth, regardless of the nucleation pathway involved.
-These findings indicate that the effective gas concentration at the interface preceding bubble nucleation may decrease below the level predicted by equation~\ref{eq:concentration_profile}, suggesting that the true critical bubble nucleation concentration $C_n^*$ under our experimental conditions might be lower than currently estimated.

-It is well established that homogeneous nucleation is thermodynamically less favorable compared to heterogeneous nucleation, often necessitating gas supersaturation's that exceed 100 times the solubility limit in certain systems~\cite{jones1999bubble}.
+Regardless of the location of bubble nucleation, on the front or ahead of the front, our results therefore provide a similar estimate of the critical gas concentration for nucleation.
 The measurement of the critical nucleation concentration in directional solidification presents notable challenges.
 Various estimates suggest it ranges from 7~\cite{geguzin1981crystallization} to 20~\cite{lipp1987gases}, 40~\cite{Thievenaz2025bubble} or 100 times~\cite{jones1999bubble} the solubility limit, depending on the solidification conditions.
-Our findings, therefore, fall within the lower spectrum of the estimated critical nucleation concentrations for directional solidification.
-Two primary hypotheses may account for this relatively low estimation.
-The first implicates the confinement of our samples between two glass slides, which may also function as preferential nucleation sites.
-In observing the largest bubbles at the moment of nucleation, the two-dimensional observational approach precludes the determination of whether one of the slides served as a substrate for heterogeneous nucleation.
-Furthermore, the phenomenon of bubble nucleation predominantly occurring in bursts suggests that the initial bubble in a sequence may perturb the surrounding liquid, thereby inducing either a localized supersaturation or mechanical perturbations conducive to subsequent nearby nucleation.
-Although this second hypothesis remains plausible, we were unable to confirm it experimentally.
+Our findings ($\approx$ 3 times the solubility limit), therefore, fall within the lower spectrum of the estimated critical nucleation concentrations for directional solidification.
+The phenomenon of bubble nucleation predominantly occurring in bursts suggests that the initial bubble in a sequence may perturb the surrounding liquid, thereby inducing either a localized supersaturation or mechanical perturbations conducive to subsequent nearby nucleation.
+Although this hypothesis remains plausible, we were unable to confirm it experimentally.